by Alessandro Rubini

 for physical transmission, and it be configured to operate in one of

 three insane modes.
-It can relay every packet (``pass
+It can relay every packet (``pass''

-mode), or relay only some percent of packets (``percent
+mode), or relay only some percent of packets (``percent''

 mode, with an integer parameter), or turn relaying on and off on a

-repeated timely basis (``time
+repeated timely basis (``time mode -- with two

 parameters, on-time and off-time, specified as jiffy counts,